Karl925/sem/README.md

-THis is the README File :)
+THis is the READMWE File :) 2